Skip to main content

 Contract or payment basis: Continued work and release are conditioned on payment status under our agreed terms.

-Release condition: Work resumes when [specific amount] is paid and funds clear, or when revised written terms are confirmed by both sides.
+Release condition: Work resumes when the overdue amount is paid and funds clear, or when revised written terms are confirmed by both sides.

 If an account is in collections status, restart only after written release approval.